WGabriel/agentspace-hackathon/labs/lab4/README.md

     2. Import the `GoogleSearchGrounding` tool by adding this line at the top of the file: `from travel_concierge.tools.search import google_search_grounding`.
     3. Add `google_search_grounding` to the list of tools passed to the `PlanningAgent`.
     4. Restart the agent (`Ctrl+C` and `uv run adk web`).
-    5. After you ask for destination ideas, ask the planning agent a question that requires web access, for example: *"What is the weather like in Paris in the spring?"*
+    5. After you ask for destination ideas, ask the planning agent a question that requires web access, for example: *"What restaurants does the Oberoi Udaivilas Hotel in Udaipur have?"*

 ---